loftusa/loftusa.github.io/_posts/04-28-24-research_in_interp.md

 - Method: Using only activations as input, train a network to predict what the output will be.
 Which layers contain the most output-relevant enformation?
 - Method: Use SAE features to build better search pipelines.
 A k-nearest neighbor search on an SAE feature space might be much better than one on a polysemantic feature space.
 - Method: initialization technique --> warm up for some number of epochs on a loss function that encourages a weight space such that mean is 0, variance is 1 for activations.
 Then replace with the real loss function.
+- Benchmark / Dataset: Pieces of code followed by what happens if you execute the code.
+Rather than next-token prediction, it'd be: predict terminal output given code input.
+Problems:
+	- What do you predict?
+You're not predicting one token at a time, so it would need to be something other than a probability distribution over tokens.
+Predicting every token of output seems computationally intractable, because of combinatorial explosion when you try to predict n tokens at once.
+Maybe there's a way I don't know about.